 If you are a current U-M student and you want to reapply for financial aid, see the instructions for Current Undergraduates.

-This brochure covers questions students and families commonly ask about transferring to Michigan.
-The brochure includes information about using the U-M Net Price Calculator to estimate how much aid an individual student may receive.
+These brochures cover questions students and families commonly ask about transferring to Michigan.
+The brochures include information about using the U-M Net Price Calculator to estimate how much aid an individual student may receive.